sfuad001/IR-SearchEngine/README.md

 lucene_search.sh: This script outputs top k results of the given query using the indexed files.
 It takes the query, analyzer_option and totalHitCount (k) as arguments.
 One example to run this script is given below:
 	sh lucene_search.sh "UC Education System" 2 5

+**Hadoop Indexing**

+We created a jar file named "tfidfwithstemming.jar" and ran it on the bolt machine using the following command:

+java -jar tfidfwithstemming.jar input output

+[input directory is the data/crawledAllText/ directory in out bolt machine where all crawled data is stored]

 **Web Interface**
 In order to start the web interface, follow the guidelines given below: